Andrew P. Citron

 "Enhancing SNA's LU 6.2 Sync Point to Include Presumed Abort Protocol" which appeared in IBM Technical Report 29.1751.

-"Two-Phase Commit Optimizations and Trade-off in the Commercial Environment", IEEE 9th International Conference on Data Engineering, April 1993.
+"Two-Phase Commit Optimizations and Trade-offs in the Commercial Environment", IEEE 9th International Conference on Data Engineering, April 1993.
+This was required reading for the Advanced Topics in Database Systems class, Fall 2013, at Carnegie Mellon. http://www.cs.cmu.edu/~pavlo/courses/fall2013/reading-list.html

 Samaras, G., Citron, A., Kshemlakyani, A., "Reconciling Communication Transactional Support for Chained and Unchained Transactions" Proc.
 2nd International Conference on Computer Applications to Engineering Systems, IEE and IEEE, Nicosia, Cyprus, July 1993